ygao0719/deployment-app-csharp/README.md

   }
 }
 ```
+Thanks For Jorie's repository.
 To see more details, check out: https://github.com/nguyenvinh2/deployment-app-csharp

 ## Setting up pipeline in AWS:
 1. Click create pipeline in CodePipeline